hieutrungle/data-slim/README.md

 ## Preparing Data

 The training data is the Subsurface Sea Temperature (SST).
 The data has been modified to have the same dimension across all netCDF files.
-The folder containing all files are at ["Geohub"]()
+The folder containing all files are at [High-Resolution Earth System Prediction Project](https://datahub.geos.tamu.edu:8880/thredds/catalog/iHESPDataHUB/B.E.13.B1850C5.ne120_t12.sehires38.003.sunway_02/ocn/SST/catalog.html)

 During training, all netCDF files are automatically processed to become suitable data types before being fed into the model.
 Simply pass `--data_path path/to/folder` to the training script, and it will take care of the rest.